ErdemOzgedik/my-hotel/README.md

 This is a responsive web application.
 Users can browse among diffrent hotels also can filter by price and point them.
-User can create new hotels.
+Users can create new hotels.

 ## Used Technologies